 Expensive Purchasing an RV is nothing to take lightly.
 It’s a chunk of change… and I mean a BIG chunk.
 A lot of thought and research needs go into it and this decision should never be made impulsively.

-Other Expenses Did I mention it’s expensive?
+Includes Other Expenses Did I mention it’s expensive?
 Besides the monthly payments, costs to factor in include: Insurance, fuel, propane, storage, supplies, gear, groceries, camping reservations, maintenance, unexpected repairs, and more.
 Many fail to realize that owning an RV costs a lot more than the dollar amount listed on that big, shiny price tag.

 Lacks Anticipated Use It is sad to see an RV sit for a long time knowing how much money has gone into it.
 Unfortunately, this is the case for a handful of owners out there.
 They buy an RV with the intent of using it all the time, but then– things come up and the summer flies by while the unit sits depreciating away.

-It’s important to take your time and weigh the pros and cons against your lifestyle and preferences.
+It’s important to take your time and weigh the pros and cons over your lifestyle and preferences.
 There’s no right or wrong in owning or renting an RV.
 It’s all about doing what’s best for YOU!

 Still debating?
 You may like: New to RVing?
 Why You Should Rent First Before Owning.